TheFunEmbargo/knowledge/docs/adr.md

 # Decision record template

-This is the template in [Documenting architecture decisions - Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
+This is based on [Documenting architecture decisions - Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
-You can use [adr-tools](https://github.com/npryce/adr-tools) for managing the ADR files.
-Keep ADRs in the project repository under /doc/adr/

-In each ADR file, write these sections:
+In each ADR file, delete this line & above before writing these sections:

 # Title

 These documents have names that are short noun phrases.
-For example, "ADR 1: Deployment on Ruby on Rails 3.0.10" or "ADR 9: LDAP for Multitenant Integration"
+For example, "001 Difficult Thing we had to Figure out (2025-02-18)" or "002 LDAP for Multitenant Integration (2025-02-18)"

-## Status

-What is the status, such as proposed, accepted, rejected, deprecated, superseded, etc.?

 ## Context

 What is the issue that we're seeing that is motivating this decision or change?

+## Options

+What have we considered?
+Pros & Cons?

 ## Decision